How to Experience the Best Fall Foliage near Washington, DC

 Shenandoah National Park

 With nearly 80,000 acres of wilderness to boast, Shenandoah National Park provides a haven for nature-lovers of all types.
 Hikers can enjoy 500+ miles of tree-lined trails with countless vistas perfect for foliage viewing.
-Those who are craving a more relaxed leaf peeping experience can take in 100+ miles of scenic views along the park’s famous Skyline Drive from the comfort of their cars.
+Those who are craving a more relaxed leaf-peeping experience can take in 100+ miles of scenic views along the park’s famous Skyline Drive from the comfort of their cars.

 Logistics: Shenandoah National Park is located just under two hours from Washington, DC.
 Click here for more area recommendations, including where to stay in nearby Luray, Virginia.